Skip To Main Content

 2. a written note from the parent sent directly to the office

 The documentation must contain the date(s) of and the reason for the student's absence from school.
+If this documentation is not received within 10 days of the absence, the absence will be considered unexcused.
 Parents should contact their child's school counselor regarding the collection of homework assignments if their child will be out for several days.

 Upcoming Events